Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Numerical simulations and corrections to equation

-In figure \ref{fig: error comparison}, we show various curves that describe the error between equation \eqref{eqn: loss rate corrected} and the finite element model for various values of $c_0$.
-This figure shows us that the value of $c_0$ that minimizes error with the finite element model depends on the ambipolar potential and mirror ratio under investigation, although it seems to asymptote to a single value for a sufficiently large mirror ratio and ambipolar potential.
-In table \ref{tab: correction factors}, we list the appropriate correction factor to use for various values of ambipolar potential and mirror ratio that minimize error with the loss rate from the finite element model.
+In figure \ref{fig: error comparison}, we show various curves that describe the error between equation \eqref{eqn: loss rate corrected} and the finite element code for various values of $c_0$.
+This figure shows us that the value of $c_0$ that minimizes error with the finite element code depends on the ambipolar potential and mirror ratio under investigation, although it seems to asymptote to a single value for a sufficiently large mirror ratio and ambipolar potential.
+In table \ref{tab: correction factors}, we list the appropriate correction factor to use for various values of ambipolar potential and mirror ratio that minimize error with the loss rate from the finite element code.

 Figure \ref{fig:comparison no correction} is reconstructed in figure \ref{fig:comparison} using the correction coefficient $c_0$ in equations \eqref{eqn: loss rate corrected} and \eqref{eqn: energy loss rate corrected}.
 In figure \ref{fig: energy loss}, a choice to not plot the results from \citet{pastukhov1974collisional} is made due to their close agreements with the results from \citet{najmabadi1984collisional}.